 Journeying in a group can supply extra energy to the journey process.
 It can also allow a group to work together on purposes such as healing, or asking a shared question of the spirits.
 It is usually best to go to the same destination, but it is not necessary to journey with the same question.
 (Although a shared question can focus the group.)

 As you may know, a journey is the flight of the soul.
 So the free part of your soul is leaving your body to visit spiritual realms.
 You can leave from different places in your body, such as your abdomen, your feet, or your head.

 Most people do not need to know how or which place of their bodies they are leaving in order to journey.
 In fact, it may be easier for beginners if they don’t think of this at all.
 Your soul already knows how to journey, so it can be best to “let it do its thing.”
 However, as you advance in journey work you may wish to experiment with how you leave your body.

 Different cultures have different traditions as to how they leave the body to journey.
 For instance, in Tibetan Shamanism, there is an initiation ceremony where they spiritually cut open the crown of the head so the journeyer can leave that way.

 You can hold an object while journeying and allow it to lead you through a journey.
 For instance, journeying with the fragment of a meteor can make you feel like you are going many places very fast.
 Some stones or objects from nature are able to take you on a journey and show you things.

-With some stones and crystals you may not leave, but the stone will communicate with you through sensations in your body.
+With some stones and crystals you may not leave and go-on-the-journey.
+Rather, the stone will communicate with you through sensations in your body.
 Journey gateways can be created to take you directly to a destination in the spirit world.